 Poor energy efficiency is another reason to replace your garage door.
 Because garage doors are so big, open doors let in a lot of air from outside.
 Even with significant insulation, the difference in temperature between the garage and your home will affect your energy bill.

-New garage doors offer better energy efficiency compared to old doors.
+New garage doors can offer better energy efficiency compared to old doors.
 Materials and insulation technologies have changed over the last few decades.
-The new garage doors provide better energy efficiency than old garage doors.
-Not only can a new garage door increase the value of your home.
+The new garage doors provide better energy efficiency compared to the old version.
+The good news is that a new garage door can increase the value of your home.
 The even better news is that it can also lower your energy costs.
 The added value results in you saving even more money.